 “Dehydration occurs when you use or lose more fluid than you take in, and your body doesn’t have enough water and other fluids to carry out its normal functions,” said Keaveny.
 “Be sure not to overhydrate before or during your hike so you don’t wash out important electrolytes.
 Replacing and maintaining electrolytes is just as important as replacing and maintaining hydration.”

 Ankle and foot trauma includes tendonitis, sprains, ankle rolls, strains, dislocations and fractures.
-Beginning hikers are not always used to the distance of a hike or the extra weight of a backpack, making them prone to tendonitis, an inflammation of the tendon.
+Beginning hikers are not always used to the distance of a hike or the extra weight of a backpack, making them prone to tendonitis, an inflammation of the tendons.

 Coreen Kreutzer is a nurse and mountain medicine expert and recommends new hikers should take shorter steps when going uphill, use hiking poles, and reduce backpack weight if necessary to continue.